WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/WiseGuru's CCNA Definitions.md

 ## Updated Pages
 Curious what's been updated since you were last here?
 Check out the [CCNA Definitions vault commits page on GitHub!](https://github.com/WiseGuru/ccna-definitions-vault/commits/main) Click on a commit to see which pages were changed and the exact changes that occurred.

 >I've just added a [[CCNA/20 - Definitions/25 - Mnemonics and Summaries/Subnetting Walk-through\|Subnetting Walk-through]]; if you're uncomfortable with **Subnetting**, give it a look!
-I'd love to hear any feedback.
+I'd love to hear YOUR feedback.

 If you're struggling with a topic, or if there's an area that would help *you* in particular (*yes, you*) study, please let me know!
 Hit me up through this [Google Forms Survey](https://forms.gle/HmYY8zjdgzJQFiWr5), by submitting an [issue on GitHub](https://github.com/WiseGuru/ccna-definitions-vault/issues/new), or [ping me on Reddit (u/WiseGuruToTheMax)](https://www.reddit.com/user/WiseGuruToTheMax).